MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 The goal of query folding is to offload or push as much of the evaluation of a query to a data source that can compute the transformations of your query.

-Query folding mechanism accomplishes this goal by translating your M script to a language that can be interpreted and executed by your data source.
+The query folding mechanism accomplishes this goal by translating your M script to a language that can be interpreted and executed by your data source.
 It then pushes the evaluation to your data source and sends the result of that evaluation to Power Query.

 This operation often provides a much faster query execution than extracting all the required data from your data source and running all transforms required in the Power Query engine.